projectcontour/contour/design/tls-client-verification.md

 ineffective.

-This proposal also assumes that RBAC is in place and only the owners of the Service, Secret, IngressRoute documents in a namespace can modify them.
+This proposal also assumes that RBAC is in place and only the owners of the Service, Secret, HTTPProxy documents in a namespace can modify them.